|

 Living Cities (urban non-profit), New York, NY

-Private collections in the United States, France, Switzerland and Peru
+Private collections in the United States, France, Austria and Peru

 Awards:

-2000 “Seeing the News” photography prize, awarded by Reuters
+2000 “Seeing the News” photo competition winner, awarded

 1996 “Entente Cordiale” scholarship, awarded by The British